raspberrypilearning/pixel-art-reveal/en/step_2.md

 --- task ---

-**Drag** your chosen floor into the scene and change the Floor's position to:
+**Drag** your chosen floor into the scene and change the floor's position to:

 X=`0`, Y=`0`, Z=`0`